 While camping with friends near Yuma, we decided to cross the border into Los Algodones, Mexico.
-We didn’t have any plans during our Los Algodones day trip other than wander around town, eat tacos and drink margaritas.
+We didn’t have any specific plans during our Los Algodones day trip other than crossing the border, wandering around town, eating tacos and drinking margaritas.

 Border Crossing Times for Los Algodones Day Trip

-During COVID-19, the US border has reduced hours of operation from 6 am to 2 pm PST.
-These hours are expected to continue until autumn 2021.
-Regular border hours are 6 am until 10 pm.
+During COVID-19, the US border reduced hours of operation from 6 am to 2 pm PST but they are no longer restricted.

 Thankfully in 2022, the US border crossing at Los Algodones is back to regular hours which opens at 6 am and closes at 10 pm.
 The Los Algodones border crossing closes at 10 pm daily.

 The most popular times at the US port of entry are afternoon and evening when most are returning from day trips or dental appointments.